-Either you or your parents can borrow an education loan, but there are different programs for students and parents.
-If your family wants to borrow, start applying for financial aid, since often the most affordable loans are student loans based on need.
+Either you or your parents can take out an education loan, but there are different programs for students and parents.
+If your family wants to take out a loan, start applying for financial aid, since often the most affordable loans are student loans based on need.
 Federal loans are restricted to U.S. citizens or permanent residents, but other loan programs are not.

 Some loans, referred to as subsidized loans, do not accrue interest while you are in school.
 Unsubsidized loans do accrue interest that may be paid while you are in school or is added to your principal balance when you graduate.